GoSolve-io/go-application-guide/docs/packages/PACKAGES.md

 We can identify key patterns for package organization common in Go source code:

 1. Vertical dependency.
    Packages that "build" on their parent.
 Parent package with higher abstraction code + child package with lower abstraction code (`net/http` => `net`).
+Child packages depend on parents.
 2. Functional groups.
    Packages closely related are grouped together (`text/template`, `text/scanner` => `text`).
 Parent package is just an aggregator; it doesn't provide any functionality.
 3. Horizontal dependency.
    Packages depend on other packages within the same "group" (`image/jpeg` imports `image/color`).